Iraq Veteran, PTSD Sufferer, Survivor, MST

 John Delaney is the oldest child of Jack Delaney and was 19 years old on 9/11.
 He, as with his two siblings, have since, chosen a career as first responders.
 They have a high level of respect and deep understanding of what 9/11 was like for their father and the toll it has taken on him.
 To escape the stress of his work, John spends a lot of time on his boat near his home.
 John is careful to monitor his stress levels and overall health.
 He hopes that sharing his story will remind people of the sacrifices first responders made each day.
 He wants to encourage all first responders to do self-checks as well as checking in on their fellow responders and to recognize that getting help is crucial.

-Susanne Reyto, a child survivor of the Holocaust, has dedicated her life to preserving history and educating future generations through various programs and projects.Her childhood experiences and her ultimate escape from Communist Hungary in the late 1950's left Susanne with an unwavering spirit of optimism and perseverance.
+Susanne Reyto, a child survivor of communist Hungary, has dedicated her life to preserving history and educating future generations through various programs and projects.Her childhood experiences and her ultimate escape from Communist Hungary in the late 1950's left Susanne with an unwavering spirit of optimism and perseverance.
 She grew up in Australia, lived on Guam while her husband served in the US Navy and has traveled the world.
 As Chairman of VIOLINS OF HOPE Los Angeles County, Susanne will continue to engage in educating both Jews and non-Jews, young and old about history, culture and music.
 She works tirelessly for the preservation of our American way of life, liberty and the education of our future generations about history including the Holocaust.

 Mass Shootings Survivor - Route 91 and Borderline Shootings